Thomas-rnd/TSP-Dashboard/README.md

 ## Getting Started
 ### Using the demo
-This demo lets you test your algorithm to resolve the Travelling Salesman Problem (TSP).
+This demo lets you test several algorithms to resolve the Travelling Salesman Problem (TSP).

 It includes a few artificially generated datasets that you can modify by changing the sample size with the slider provided.